jakkemomo/twalker/README.md

 ##### Basic flow to start Twalker:
 - Add environment variables TELEGRAM_BOT_TOKEN, TWITTER_TOKEN, etc.
 - Run main.py
-- Enter name of the influencer
 - Choose source of information (e.g. Twitter)
-- Add influencer profile url from selected source of information
+- Add influencer profile url from selected source of information (e.g. https://twitter.com/elonmusk)
-- Choose menu option: Start
+- Choose menu option "Start"
 ##### At this point program will start stalking the influencer: each new message connected to this person will be sent to Telegram Channel.